ThatRacerGuy/orchard-demo/README.md

 # Advanced Orchard Microservice Simulation Challenge (Apple Tree Edition) - John Jennings

 This demo was created to satisfy the requirements outlined at https://github.com/asynnestvedt/eval_apples_advanced.
 In the following sections, I will add inforation about how to install this demo code on your local machine, how this demo satisfies the outlined requirements, code rationalle, and other considerations.

+The purpose of this demo is to simulate **apple crop yield potential** based on weather patterns throughout a **growing season** of 150 to 200+ days.
+This simulation recognizes that apple yield isn't determined daily but is influenced by cumulative weather and critical events during specific developmental stages (like bloom, fruit set, and growth).
+I am far from an expert in apple growing yields; in fact, I am allergic to apples.
+But this is only a simulation...

+Some key variables used by both the simulation POST and the test cases are the `tree_count` (the number of trees in the orchard), `potential_yield_per_tree` (the maximum number of apples each tree can produce), and `growing_season_data` (data about the weather for each of the 150 to 200+ days of the growing season).
+The daily weather found in `growing_season_data` has the potential to allow the trees to maintain max or near-max growing yield, if the weather is optimal for most of all of the days, or it has the potential to introduce adverse weather conditions (high temperatures, snow, wind, drought, etc.).
+Each adverse weather event has a corresponsing calculation to simulate the negative effect on the potential apple yield per tree.
+The calculation logic can be round in a later section of this README.

 ## Prerequisites